varigence/docs/bimlstudio/release-notes/mist-3.3.md

 - Table/Dimension/Fact Designers
   - Fixed broken drag/drop scenarios with snowflake columns from dimension columns to attributes.
   - Added multiselect support to all drag/drop operations
-  - Whitespace padding has been added to the bottom of the Table Editor tree views to create an unambiguous drop zone for drag/drop operations
+  - Whitespace padding has been added to the bottom of the Table Editor treeviews to create an unambiguous drop zone for drag/drop operations
   - The focus is now set to the object created when a column is dropped.
 This reduces confusion, especially when that item needs to be immediately deleted.

 - Script Project Designer